-Employers are responsible for withholding wage taxes (plus 5.5 % solidarity surcharge) from wages and salaries paid to employees.
+Employers are responsible for withholding wage taxes (plus 5.5 % solidarity surcharge unless employee is exempt from payment) from wages and salaries paid to employees.

 7.1 Sales tax/VAT (Umsatzsteuer)

 Value Added Tax (VAT) is currently levied on the supply of goods and services, in Germany at a rate of 19% which is just under the European average.
 A lower rate of 7% is charged for convenience goods and services needed on a day-to-day basis, such as food, newspapers, or public transport.